 Users of Internet commerce aged 16–74 by group of individuals and place of residence

-Individuals aged 16–74 buying/ordering on Internet by type of goods/services and place of residence
+Individuals aged 16–74 buying/ordering on the Internet by type of goods/services and place of residence

-Individuals aged 16–74 by group of individuals, place of residence and Internet skills
+Individuals aged 16–74 by group of individuals, place of residence and Internet use skills

 Internet users aged 16–74 by place of residence and purpose of using the Internet